-10 Basic and diluted earnings per share
+9 Basic and diluted earnings per share

 Diluted earnings per share are calculated by adjusting the weighted average number of ordinary shares outstanding, assuming conversion of all potentially dilutive ordinary shares.
 As the Company has incurred a loss, all potentially dilutive ordinary shares would have an antidilutive effect, if converted, and thus have been excluded from the computation of loss per share.
-The shares are presented without giving effect to the application of the treasury method or exercise prices that would be above the share price as of March 31, 2021 and March 31, 2020, respectively.
-In addition, the BMS warrants were not exercisable as of March 31, 2020 since this would have required the prior designation of Collaboration Targets by BMS.
-This would generally result in a lower number of potentially dilutive ordinary shares as some stock option grants as well as the BMS warrants would have been excluded.
+The shares are presented without giving effect to the application of the treasury method or exercise prices that would be above the share price as of March 31, 2022 and March 31, 2021, respectively.